Friday, 22 November 2024

 Both Crozier and King Ycranos are great fun to watch.
 They chew up the scenery around them wonderfully but never actually ham it up too much.
 Which is especially impressive on Brian Blessed's behalf.
 His character was already written to be OTT before he even performs the part.

 Mindwarp also seems to use the trial framework better than any of the other stories this season.
 What happens in the adventure on the Matrix really does affect the course of the courtroom debate.
 In general, a lot of great drama unfolds between Doctor, Valeyard and Inquisitor.
-All three of them are very well-served in this script as they banter back-and-forth.
+All three of them are very well-served in this script as they banter back and forth.

 SEVENTH DOCTOR: THE CURSE OF FENRIC